Christoph16478/iq/iq_java.md

 **Tell some commonly used Spring Boot CLI commands?**

-Ans:

 Some commonly used Spring Boot CLI Commands Are:

 -run, -test, -install, -uninstall, -grap, -jar, -war, –init, -shell, -help etc

 ----

 **Tell Some Basic Annotations used in Spring Boot?**

-Ans:

 The Spring Boot annotations reside in its org.springframework.boot.autoconfigure package and its sub-packages.

 Some Common and Important Spring Boot Annotations are:

-@EnableAutoConfiguration – It makes Spring Boot look for auto-configuration beans on its classpath and automatically apply them.
+`@EnableAutoConfiguration` – It makes Spring Boot look for auto-configuration beans on its classpath and automatically apply them.

-@SpringBootApplication – This annotation is used to denote the main class of a Boot Application.
+`@SpringBootApplication` – This annotation is used to denote the main class of a Boot Application.
 This annotation combines @Configuration, @EnableAutoConfiguration, and @ComponentScan annotations with their default attributes.

 Some More annotations of Spring Boot are:

 For Application Basic Setup

-@SpringBootApplication
+- @SpringBootApplication

-@ComponentScan
+- @ComponentScan

-@Configuration
+- @Configuration

-@EnableAutoConfiguration
+- @EnableAutoConfiguration

 For Request Response

-@GetMapping
+- @GetMapping

-@PostMapping
+- @PostMapping

-@RequestMapping
+- @RequestMapping

 For Component Types

-@Repository
+- @Repository

-@Service
+- @Service

-@Component
+- @Component

-@Controller
+- @Controller

 ----

 **What is Spring Boot dependency management?**

-Ans:

 Spring Boot manages dependencies and configuration automatically.
 We don’t need to mention the version of the dependencies in our configuration.
 We can say Dependency Management as it is a way to manage the dependencies efficiently in one place.
 When we update the Spring Boot version Spring Boot upgrades all dependencies automatically.

 ----

 **How you can change the port of embedded Tomcat server in Spring Boot?**

-Ans:

 There are two ways to change the default port of server in Spring Boot